From Minnesota to New York to Arizona arrives a new leader at Matt Carter’s esteemed Scottsdale restaurant, The Mission.

 Nearly a decade later, and after performing every role in The Mission’s kitchen—line cook, chef and chef de cuisine—this Minnesota-born, New York-raised chef has mastered the art of spicy fare.

-Photography Courtesy Of: of the mission/mmpr
+Photography by: of the mission/mmpr